-- A Vision Forum project for the 6th Ghetto Biennale by Charles Jerry, Jean-Claude Saintilus, Steevens Simeon, Olav Westphalen, Jean-Louis Huhta, Nanna Dalunde, Carima Neusser, Carola Uehlken, Emilia Rota and Per Huttner in collaboration with the local community.
+- A Vision Forum project for the 6th Ghetto Biennale by Pierre Adler, Jean-Claude Saintilus, Steevens Simeon, Olav Westphalen, Jean-Louis Huhta, Nanna Dalunde, Carima Neusser, Carola Uehlken, Emilia Rota and Per Huttner in collaboration with the local community.

 For the 6th Ghetto Biennale a group of Haitian, Swedish, German and French artists from visual art, dance, music, film, fashion and design will construct a hub in the Ghetto, called The Revolution Hub.
 This hub constitutes a platform for collaboration across genres.

 The Revolution Hub carries out performative investigations and creates artistic performances.
 It is a place where artists bring ideas and where these can meet the local community and be moulded into performances.
 Together the participants will investigate the relationship between performance and revolutionary traditions.
 All revolutions have had a strong performative expressions and clearly defined aesthetics.
 Revolutionaries develop revolutionary music, visual art, choreographies and fashion to enthuse the people and impress its enemies.
 The Revolution Hub investigates how these traditions can be studied and used as platforms for new performances.
 It asks how revolutionary traditions can be used to create new artistic expressions practices that mould European and Haitian traditions into new mixes?